 the fabrics alexis uses are organically grown in texas as part of an organic growers coop; spun at a mill north carolina (one of only two in the us that process organic cotton) and woven in a small town in pennsylvania on antique looms where her family has deep roots; patterned, cut and sewn in a living wage // low waste studio in north carolina; and garment dyed in rural pennsylvania using plant-based dyes.

-working in small batches ensures that each piece is considered, that we’re not overproducing. there is always a dialogue open about how we continue to do things responsibly, changing our methods as we all continue to learn more. because alexis’ pieces are made using natural, organic materials and natural dyes (dyes made from plants), they are free from many of the harmful chemicals (including pesticides, herbicides, and heavy metals) that are used in the production of synthetically constructed or dyed materials and conventionally grown natural fibers.
+working in small batches ensures that each piece is considered. because alexis’ pieces are made using natural, organic materials and natural dyes (dyes made from plants), they are free from many of the harmful chemicals (including pesticides, herbicides, and heavy metals) that are used in the production of synthetically constructed or dyed materials and conventionally grown natural fibers.

 responsible methods